apache/pekko/docs/src/main/paradox/remoting.md

 ### Remote Events

-It is possible to listen to events that occur in Akka Remote, and to subscribe/unsubscribe to these events you register as listener to the below described types in on the `ActorSystem.eventStream`.
+It is possible to listen to events that occur in Pekko Remote, and to subscribe/unsubscribe to these events you register as listener to the below described types in on the `ActorSystem.eventStream`.

 @@@ note